damaratix/sans-holiday-hack-2021/sources/challenge8.md

 EOFError
 >>> import os
 >>> os.system('/bin/bash')
-fbsjgeyymg@grades:~$

 ```

-we gained a shell on the machine. ok .. the challenge can start ..
+We gained a shell on the machine. ok .. the challenge can start ..

 ```
-fbsjgeyymg@grades:~$ ls -la
+$ls -la
 total 28
 drwxr-x--- 3 fbsjgeyymg fbsjgeyymg 4096 Dec 29 16:58 .
 drwxr-xr-x 1 root       root       4096 Dec 29 17:03 ..